madeline-underwood/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/rabbitmq-gcp/use-case2.md

 [Worker] Message content: Hello from RabbitMQ
 [Worker] Message sent successfully
 ```
-**What this confirms:**

-- Message routing works correctly
-- Queue consumption is successful
-- Manual acknowledgments are applied

-This validates the end-to-end message flow.
+This confirms that message routing works correctly, queue consumption is successful, and manual acknowledgments are applied, validating the end-to-end message flow.

 ### Verify queue state